Graduation Requirements Overview

 High School and Beyond Plan

 Seattle Public Schools requires students to complete 60 hours of service learning before graduation.
-Speak to your Counselor to learn more about service learning and to help you create a plan.

 WA State History